edaplayground/eda-playground/docs/intro.rst

 Quick Start
 ***********

-#.
-Log in.
+#. `Log in <http://eda-playground.readthedocs.io/en/latest/login.html>`_.
 Click the **Log in** button (top right) and click either your Google or Facebook.
 #.
 Select your language from the **Testbench + Design** menu.
 #.
 Select your simulator from the **Tools & Simulators** menu.
-Using certain simulators will require you to supply additional identifcation information.
+Using certain simulators will require you to supply `additional identifcation information <http://eda-playground.readthedocs.io/en/latest/login.html>`_.
 #.
 Type in your code in the **testbench** and **design** windows.
 #.
 Click **Run**.